Q: How can I pay for my order?

 Q: How does freeze dried food taste?

 A: It's very good.
 Freeze drying is a more expensive method of food preservation and "locks in" the best taste and texture for the foods processed in this method.
 Taste is comparable to freshly prepared and cooked food (or even better), since it's all seasoned and the ingredients are proportioned correctly for you.
 Entrees for example, are complete meals, containing multiple ingredients and seasoning.
-Freeze dried foods are considered the very best and for food storage - it doesn't get any better than this.
+Freeze dried foods are considered the very best for food storage - it doesn't get any better than this.
+Not all freeze dried foods are the same, and we have carefully picked on the very best companies that make quality products.

 Q: What is your opinion regarding MRE's?

 A: MRE's are a different type of food product that do not require rehydration (adding water) before eating.
 You can eat MRE's right out of the package, but they do not have the same shelf life as dehydrated food.
 We have a much more detailed MRE page to tell you why we don't believe MRE's are a good idea to stock as your primary food storage choice.
-On average, the MRE's are good for about five years to seven years.
-Many people have consumed MRE's that are much older - 10 years or more, but the manufacture's shelf life is approximately 5 - 7 years.
+On average, the MRE's are good for about five years.
+Many people have consumed MRE's that are much older - 10 years or more, but the manufacture's shelf life is approximately 5 years, provided they have not been subject to any warm temperatures.
+If they have, their shelf life can be as little as 3 months.
 The colder you store your food, the longer it will keep and you can greatly extend the life of your food by ensuring your food is not subject to heat or temperature changes.

 Q: Do you have any organic foods?

 A: Yes, we carry quite a few organic foods.
-Due to new USDA regulations, we are having to change the advertising of these products to "Natural".
+Due to new USDA regulations, we are having to change the advertising of these products to those we call "Natural".
 These products come from the same companies as before.
-There is also a link for Natural Foods on the web site for all of our natural products under the Shopping Cart Links found on the bottom of the page.

 Q: Do you have any non-GMO products?